 land or homes.
 Property is considered unclaimed if someone –

 other than the owner – holds the property and has not had

-any contact with the owner, usually for three to five years.
+any contact with the owner for a set period of time, usually three to five years

 - Inactive savings and checking accounts;